rico345100/proc-repeat/readme.md

 schedules[1].begin();
 ```

 Not hard, isn't it?
-Only you should careful is setting path, when writing file or change directory before do command with runFrom(),
+Only you should be careful is the setting path, when writing file or change run path before do command with runFrom(),
-the source path that module is finding something with your customized path is where you executed this JavaScript file.
+the source path that module finds something with your customized path is where you executed this JavaScript file.
 That means that if you create JS file that load JSON and execute from current directory, all your directory settings are based on current location.

 ## Create schedule with from and to
-You can possible to create reserved or make timelimit with from method and to method.
+You can possible to create reserved or make time limit with from() method and to() method.
 Both method has single argument, date or string.
-Internally it uses moment.js so you can easily handle this if you are already know about that.
+Internally it uses moment.js, so you can easily handle this if you are already know about it.

 ```javascript
 // run "$ pwd" after 2016-10-14 18:00:00